-- Is retrenched;
+- is retrenched;

-- Dies while employed; or
+- dies while employed; or

-- Resigns or retires on reaching the age of 65 years
+- resigns or retires on reaching the age of 65 years

 Severance pay must be an amount equal to at least one week's remuneration for each year of continuous service with the employer.
+Allowing for retrenchments is very company dependent and therefore not provided for in the valuation.